google/blockbuster/README.md

 # Blockbuster

-> ## DISCLAIMER: This project is no longer under active development.
-Though further improvements and developments are encouraged for customers and their partners to implement.
+> ## WARNING: This project is no longer under active development and further improvements are by customers and their partners.

 ## Initial Setup